7xFlade/Digital-Logic-and-Design-Project/README.md

 # FlaPGA Mario

-This is a flappy-bird like video game written in Verilog for Basys 3.
-This project was also submitted as a school project in my freshmen year.
+This is a flappy-bird like video game written in Verilog using a Basys 3 FPGA board.

 The report is available here: [FlaPGA_Mario.pdf](https://howardlau.me/wp-content/uploads/2018/11/FlapPGA_Mario.pdf)